Colonka/Algos1-Maze-Cave/README.md

 In many games there is a need for branching locations, such as caves.
 They can be created by generation using the cellular automaton.
-The idea of the proposed algorithm consists of implementing only two steps: first, the whole field is filled randomly with walls - i.e., for each cell it is randomly determined whether it will be free or impassable - and then the map state is updated several times according to the conditions.
+The idea of the proposed algorithm consists of implementing only two steps: first, the whole field is filled randomly with walls - i.e., for each cell it is randomly determined whether it will be free or impassable (chance parameter) - and then the map state is updated several times according to the conditions.

-There are two special variables, one for "birth" of "dead" cells (the "birth" limit) and one for destruction of "live" cells (the "death" limit).
+There are two special variables, one for "life" of "death" cells (the "life" limit) and one for destruction of "live" cells (the "death" limit).
 If "live" cells are surrounded by "live" cells, the number of which is less than the "death" limit, they "die".
-In the same way, if "dead" cells are next to "live" cells, the number of which is greater than the "birth" limit, they become "live".
+In the same way, if "death" cells are next to "live" cells, the number of which is greater than the "life" limit, they become "live".

 An example of the algorithm's result (the first picture shows only the initialized maze, and the second picture shows a maze in which there are no more changes in subsequent steps): \
 ![cave1](misc/images/cave1.jpg)